cristalsung/spoonacular-widgets/readme.txt

 == Description ==

 This plugin allows recipe authors to enhance their recipes with three widgets:

-1. An ingredient visualizer to prettify ingredient lists.
+1. An ingredient visualizer to make more attractive ingredient lists.
 2. A price analyzer that shows how much the recipe approximately costs.
-3. A nutrition visualizer that show the macro, and micro nutrients of the recipe's ingredients.
+3. A nutrition visualizer that automatically calculates the recipe's nutritional information and displays the macro- and micronutrients.

-If you find yourself in need of some help, have a look at [this blog post](https://spoonacular.com/blog/spoonacular-widgets-for-wordpress).
+If you find yourself in need of some help, have a look at the [spoonacular recipe widgets for word press](https://spoonacular.com/blog/spoonacular-widgets-for-wordpress) post.

 == Installation ==